MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on.md

 1. When the MFA flow completes and the loading screen disappears, your device should be registered with PSSO.
 You can now use PSSO to access Microsoft app resources.

-### Enable macOS Platform Credentials for use as a passkey
+### Enable Platform Credential for macOS for use as a passkey

 Setting up your device using secure enclave method enables you to use the resulting credential saved to the Mac as a passkey in the browser.
 To enable it;